Shadows-Peak/exponential/README.md

-This is the testing branch, it is runnig the github website for testing :) :) :)
+This is the testing branch, it is running the github website for testing :) :) :)